alicedwoodley/Advanced-Regression/README.md

 'Module_Data.Rdata' contains all the data used across all 10 practicals.

-(I aim to eventually replace the R script files with Quarto files)

 ## Practical summaries

 **Practical 1** - R basics, bivariate data and correlation, checking normality and histograms.